-- 1. Are living with Mental Health Diagnosis and/or a co-occurring diagnosis. - 2.
-May need a safe place to stay while transitioning to community living. - 3.
-Require a short gap of housing funding to continue the pathway to Treatment allowing the individual to become independently financially self-sufficient.
+- Are living with Mental Health Diagnosis and/or a co-occurring diagnosis. - o May need a safe place to stay while transitioning to community living. - Require a short gap of housing funding to continue the pathway to Treatment allowing the individual to become independently financially self-sufficient.